jlampel/blender_add-on_guidelines/01_add-ons.md

----
-excerpt: Documentation for the Voronoi Scatter function of the Scattershot add-on for Blender.
-nav_exclude: false
-search_exclude: false
----

 # Add-ons

 Add-ons should have a specific focus on a workflow or set of related tasks.
 If a good high level summary of one cannot fit into a sentence, it should probably be split into multiple add-ons that can be bundled together.